 - 5. 4mm x 2mm Carbon Fiber tube

-Now, because this is a low profile solution to conserve weight, the front foam piece needs to be carefully cut to match the front wing mount piece.
+Now, because this is a low profile solution, the front foam canopy base needs to be carefully cut to match the front wing mount piece.
 Below is a picture of mine with the foam piece cut to match and a spring latch added to replace the magnet.
 Shown with a 2216 motor and an 8" Aeronaut folding prop.

 Project 3D Print Files